-Members of the Board of Directors and executive officers may personally benefit from an amendment to the Company's Certificate of Incorporation, to clarify the limitation of liability of directors (see Proposal 4), although such amendment is not intended to substantively change the existing limitation of liability, and an amendment to the Certificate of Incorporation, to indemnify and advance the expenses of directors and executive officers (see Proposal 5).
-Members of the Board of Directors and executive officers of the Company also may benefit by being eligible to receive awards under the 2015 Stock Option Plan (see Proposal 6).
-Other than the foregoing, none of our directors or executive officers or their associates have any substantial interest direct or indirect, by security holdings or otherwise, in the matter proposed to be approved by the shareholders as described in this Proxy Statement.
+Members of the Board of Directors and executive officers of the Company may benefit by being eligible to receive awards under the 2015 Stock Option Plan, as amended (see Proposal 6).
+Other than the foregoing, none of our directors or executive officers or their associates have any substantial interest direct or indirect, by security holdings or otherwise, in the matters proposed to be approved by the shareholders as described in this Proxy Statement.